f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab3/lab3.rst

 **Deploy Arcadia Application with kubectl command**

 With Kubernetes, there are several ways to deploy containers (pods).
-One way is to use ``kubectl`` command with a YAML deployment file.
+One way is to use ``kubectl`` command with a YAML manifest file.
-I prepared this YAML file below (this is only for the main app container).
+I prepared this YAML file below (this is a portion of it below showing the main app container).
 You can have a look, and see it will deploy containers from my Gitlab.com repo.

 .. code-block:: YAML